skriptum/vwl/vwl5/VL_Feminist/Portfolio/Portfolio.md

 ### Research Ways change (@Small)

 - shift to instituational economics
-- cites feminist economists
+- cites feminist economists lately
 - more textual / narrative than most neoclassical
 - historical analysis, not just mathematics

+### Summary

-=> gradual movement into more heterodox direction
+=> Claudia Goldin gradual movement into more heterodox direction

 - started as neoclassical economist
 - moved into new directiosn (institutionalist / feminist)
 - new topics and research methods
 - not yet fully FPE, but starting to cite them

 - openend possibilities for more women in economics
     - Graduate Program onyl for women
 - Nobel Prize = acknowledgement of this research in mainstream